-The guitar is all original (now with the exception of the replacement bone saddle I have purpose-made & off course the new frets), and as I think you will see when the photos of this actual guitar are added, the cosmetic condition of the finish to most areas of this H912 is really very good for a near 50 year old vintage Stella.
+The guitar is all original (now with the exception of the replacement bone saddle I have purpose-made & off course the new frets), and as I think you will see from the photos, the cosmetic condition of the finish to most areas of this H912 is really very good for a 50 year old vintage Stella.
 Inevitably there is some marking and small areas of localised wear & finish loss, including to the painted edge "bindings" and seams.